cockroachlabs/workshop_labs/backup-restore/README.md

 # Backup and Restore - Student Labs

-In these labs we will familiarize with the Backup & Restore functionality in CockroachDB.
-We also include a lab to practice Repaving.
+In this demo we will familiarize with the Backup & Restore functionality in CockroachDB.
+We also include a write-up to understand the practice of Repaving.

 ## Overview